-If you just found out that your cat is missing whiskers on one side (or when they’ve broken off or appear shorter) there’s no need to panic!
-Before you jump to conclusions, let’s take a look at the possible reasons why cats suddenly loose whiskers.
+If you just found out that your cat is missing whiskers on one side (or when they’ve broken off or appeared shorter) there’s no need to panic!
+Before you jump to conclusions, let’s take a look at the possible reasons why cats suddenly lose whiskers.

-Most of the times, it does not indicate anything terrible.
+Most of the time, it does not indicate anything terrible.
 Whiskers, like any other sort of hair, or supposed to fall out every so often.
-Under normal conditions a new hair will grow to replace the old one in a few weeks time.
+Under normal conditions, a new hair will grow to replace the old one in a few weeks.